egovernment/eregistrations/README.md

 Best way to work with XLint, is to integrate editor of your choice with it.
 There's a `terse` option that gives machine readable output for given file (and in that case reports of JSLint and JSHint can be accumulated).
 We have already working solution for Emacs editor, and I believe we can come up with one for SublimeText, with others we should check what's possible.

-Additionally each eRegistrations project should be accompanied with [Travis CI](https://travis-ci.org) configuration that validates each pull request with XLint

 ## Architecture

-Before we dive into most important modules that deal with models, views, server and other core of application, let's look at low-level utilities/helpers that are used across all of them.
+Before we dive into most important modules that deal with models, views, server and other core of application, let's look at low-level utilities/helpers that are used basically everywhere.

 ### Low-level utilities